Why Cook in Stages?

-In the first cooking stage (Step 4 in this recipe), we cook with Sous Vide Mode on, low-and-slow, until the probe reaches the target temperature.
-This ensures that the meat is perfectly, evenly cooked from edge-to-edge.
-In this cooking stage, we’re using 100% steam to ensure even heat transfer, and to make sure the moisture and water-soluble flavor molecules in the meat stay put.
+In the first cooking stage (Step 4 in this recipe), cook with Sous Vide Mode on, low-and-slow, until the probe reaches its target temperature.
+This ensures that the meat is perfectly, evenly cooked from edge to edge.
+In this cooking stage, use 100% steam to ensure even heat transfer and to make sure the moisture and water-soluble flavor molecules in the meat stay put.

-Then, once the prime rib is fully cooked on the inside, we transition to the second cooking stage (Step 8 in this recipe) to focus just on searing the outside.
-In this stage, Sous Vide Mode is off, as we’re cooking at very high temperature.
-Steam is also off, since adding steam to this cooking stage won’t help our goal of browning the meat.
-And, this stage uses a timer to let you know when searing is complete.
+Then, once the prime rib is fully cooked on the inside, transition to the second cooking stage (Step 8 in this recipe) to focus on searing the outside.
+In this stage, Sous Vide Mode is off, as the Oven is set to a very high searing temperature.
+Steam is also off, since adding steam to this cooking stage won’t help the goal of browning the meat.
+This stage uses a timer to let you know when searing is complete.

 When creating your own multi-stage cook, you can define how one stage will transition to the next.
 Automatic transitions are useful when one cooking stage leads right into another without requiring intervention.
-For instance, in the Sourdough Boule recipe, we transition from a full-steam first stage automatically to a no-steam second stage based on a timer.
+For instance, the sourdough boule recipe automatically transitions from a full-steam first stage to a no-steam second stage based on a timer.

 In other cases, a manual stage transition may be the best choice.
-For instance, when switching from a low-temperature cooking stage to a high-temperature searing stage, as in the prime rib example above, it’s best to remove your food from the oven until the second stage has preheated fully.
-The faster searing happens, the less time the heat has to encroach on the interior doneness of your food.
-So, waiting until the oven is rocket hot before searing will produce a better result than if the food gradually heated along with the oven.
+For instance, when switching from a low-temperature cooking stage to a high-temperature searing stage, as in the prime rib example above, it’s best to remove the food from the Oven until the Oven has fully heated to its second stage temperature.
+The faster searing happens, the less time heat has to encroach on the interior doneness of the food.
+So waiting to add your food until the Oven is rocket-hot before searing will produce a better result than if the food gradually heated along with the Oven.

-Also, when switching from a high-humidity stage to a dry stage, it’s good practice to ask the user to open the door to vent out residual steam.
-Although the oven does use a controllable vent valve to modulate humidity, it is slow to vent excess moisture compared to opening the oven door for a moment.
+Also, when switching from a high-humidity stage to a dry stage, it’s good practice to open the door to vent out residual steam.
+Although the Oven does use a controllable vent valve to modulate humidity, it is slow to vent excess moisture compared to opening the door for a moment.